 python3 -m pip install -r requirements.txt

-Note: OonaI has its own standalone http layer to serve files: web.py 0.40.dev1 or latest for Python 3 will be installed.
+Note: OonaI runs as a http service: web.py 0.40.dev1 or latest for Python 3 will be installed.

 Download, Compile and install the binaries of the dbacl project --see included Documentation